mnot/I-D/binary-structured-headers/draft.md

 --- abstract

 This specification defines a binary serialisation of Structured Field Values for HTTP, along with a negotiation mechanism for its use in HTTP/2.

-It also defines how to use Structured Fields for many existing fields -- thereby "backporting" them -- when supported by both peers.

 --- note_Note_to_Readers